digital-work-lab/open-source-project/slides/01-topics.md

 - Create a GitHub account (using your student e-mail address)
 - Test Codespaces for the Git and Python sessions: [Instructions](https://digital-work-lab.github.io/open-source-project/docs/week_1_topic.html#codespace-setup)
-- If you encounter problems, reach out after the session or before next session and we will help you.
+- If you encounter problems, reach out after the session or before the next session and we will help you.

 Team formation